 CVE-2026-5451: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in hupe13 Extensions for Leaflet Map

 The Extensions for Leaflet Map plugin for WordPress contains a stored cross-site scripting (XSS) vulnerability in the 'elevation-track' shortcode in all versions up to 4.
-14. This vulnerability arises from insufficient sanitization and escaping of user-supplied attributes, allowing authenticated users with Contributor-level access or higher to inject malicious scripts.
-These scripts execute whenever any user accesses the affected page.
+14. This vulnerability arises from insufficient input sanitization and output escaping of user-supplied attributes.
+Authenticated users with Contributor-level access or higher can inject arbitrary scripts that execute when other users view the affected pages.
 The vulnerability has a CVSS 3.
-1 score of 6.
+1 base score of 6.
 4, indicating medium severity.
 No official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI Analysis